GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (78) .md

 **At Higher Tiers**: For each tier beyond minimum, the total capacity for learning the creature gains is increased to the tier of the spell.

 **Critical Failure**: You cause the creature to become overwhlemed by the raw eidetic stimuli you send it, causing a psychic attack against it.
 If the psychic attack is a critical failure, you become subject to a psychic attack which gains a bonus equal to the spell's tier.

+#### Ertvalder

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Range**: 10 yards

+**Effect**: You conjure a sand tailed spirit of nature to strike a foe within range, treat as a biting attack.
+If the attack would qualify to damage the foe's armor, it instead constricts the foe.
+As a reaction, it can be directed against another foe, inflicting the biting attack.
+Each round, during the primary action phase, it will attack the creature it is constricting with a crushing attack.

+While constricting a foe, treat as a graplle with the following exception.
+Your value is equal to the spell check result + spell tier.
+The grappled target cannot use [Rflx].
+A critical success breaks the grasp of the ertvalder, preventing it from constrictung the target for the remainder of the round.

+The spirit is capable of moving through sand, dirt, and stone unimpeded.
+The spirit ceases to be after a number of rounds equal to the spell's tier +1.

+**At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.

+**Critical Failure**: The spirit conjured is quite upset with you.
+It grapples you for a number of rounds equal to the spell's tier.
+You cannot fight against this.
+During the primary action phase while you are grappled, it inflicts a biting attack against you.
+During the secondary action phase of each such round, it inflicts a ccrushing attack.
+You are prone during this time.

 #### Exploding Sphere